 When looking for a new commercial dehumidifier, you have to check several specifications to guarantee you’ll get the best commercial dehumidifier for your situation.
 These specs include:

 - Maximum capacity, measured at 90% humidity or at saturation.
 Capacity is expressed in pints of moisture that can be removed per day.

-- AHAM capacity, measured at 60-80% humidity by Association of Home Appliance Manufacturers.
+- AHAM capacity, measured at 60-80% humidity by the Association of Home Appliance Manufacturers.

 - Consider the square footage.
 For a 2,000 sq ft area, you’ll need a stronger industrial dehumidifier than for 1,000 sq ft.